About

 Experience

 My experience is informed by working with a variety of people from diverse backgrounds.
-I was a Peace Corps Volunteer in rural Panama working with youth and in community development and have worked with older adults, teens, veterans, LGBTQIA+ identified individuals, amongst many others of varying intersectional identities.
-I am committed to examining my own privilege and knowledge with humility, respect, and openness, considering how you are an individual within the larger context of these identities you carry with you each day.
+I have worked with older adults, teens, veterans, indigenous communities, LGBTQIA+ identified individuals, amongst many others of varying intersectional identities.
+I am committed to examining my own privilege and positionality with humility and openness.
+I respect and honor the larger context of human identities and each person’s distinct experience.

 Professional affiliation